marwankau/cpit210-course-project/README.md

 So we continued this until we ended up using 8 multiplier helpers and 7 binary adders until we reached 8 input from B with 8 output on (lo) and (hi) to show all the answer bits without an overflow

-At the end we needed an enable button for the circuit to choose either to show the output or not.
+At the end we needed an enable button for the circuit to choose either to show the output or not and we will manage to do that by using a two bufferrs connected to the outputs.

 And here a similar simple example of 4 by 4 bit: